networkx/nx-guides/content/algorithms/euler/euler.md

 ## NetworkX Implementation of Euler's Algorithm

-NetworkX implemented several methods using the Euler's algorithm.
+NetworkX implements several methods using the Euler's algorithm.
 These are:
 - **is_eulerian**      : Whether the graph has an Eulerian circuit
 - **eulerian_circuit** : Sequence of edges of an Eulerian circuit in the graph.
 - **eulerize**         : Transforms a graph into an Eulerian graph